 - Chess Academy for Kids is designed to teach children chess in a step-by-step way, where they can learn as well as practice.
-This app is good for older children aged 8+ to teach themselves the rules and basic strategies of chess, as well as for younger children aged 5+ to learn chess with adult help.
+This app is suitable for older children aged 8+ to teach themselves the rules and basic strategies of chess, as well as for younger children aged 5+ to learn chess with adult help.
 This app has tutorials and a game mode.

 - Dinosaur Chess: Learn to Play! is another app designed specifically for kids to learn how to play chess.
-This app has 11 interactive lessons as well as 20 mini games and puzzles all with a dinosaur theme.
+This app has 11 interactive lessons as well as 20 mini-games and puzzles, all with a dinosaur theme.

-- Newbie Chess isn’t designed for kids but it is a good beginner chess app that is okay for kids to use.
+- Newbie Chess isn’t designed for kids, but it is a good beginner chess app that is okay for kids to use.
 This app has lots of graphical effects that make it easy for new players to understand game rules and tactics.

-- t Chess Lite is another chess app that isn’t designed for kids but it is fun and easy for any beginner to use.
+- t Chess Lite is another chess app that isn’t designed for kids, but it is fun and easy for any beginner to use.

-- Chess Invaders is a game where alien forces are invading the galaxy and the player must defend the galaxy where everything behaves according to the rules of chess.
+- Chess Invaders is a game where alien forces are invading the galaxy, and the player must defend the galaxy where everything behaves according to the rules of chess.
 The player has to move pieces according to their chess movement rules, so kids will learn the rules of chess while playing a fun game.

-- Shredder Chess Lite if you are looking for something a little more serious you can try Shredder.
+- Shredder Chess Lite if you are looking for something a little more serious, you can try Shredder.
 It’s one of the most successful chess apps with lots of features for the serious player.

 Beginner Chess Books for Kids

 It is useful to have a reference book for kids who are learning chess so they can read about the various pieces and learn rules and strategies.
-There are quite a lot of children’s chess books, these are some of the most popular and best reviewed:
+There are quite a lot of children’s chess books; these are some of the most popular and best-reviewed:

 - Checkmate!: My First Chess Book by Garry Kasparov is another very popular choice as an excellent book for beginners.
-It covers the basics, the pieces and their moves, notation, winning and drawing, etc.
+It covers the basics, the pieces, and their moves, notation, winning and drawing, etc.

 - Chess is Child’s Play: Teaching Techniques That Work by Laura Sherman and Bill Kilpatrick is a book specifically written for parents who are trying to teach their kids chess.
 This book has a step-by-step method for teaching chess to children.
-This book is especially good for parents who don’t know how to play chess themselves because it teaches the parent the game while showing how to teach your children.
+This book is especially useful for parents who don’t know how to play chess themselves because it teaches the parent the game while showing how to teach your children.

 Chess Sets for Kids

 - No Stress Chess is a neat way to approach chess for a beginner.
 This chess set uses cards that tell you which piece to move.
 Once you become comfortable with the moves and what each chess piece can do, then you can flip the two-sided board over and play regular chess.
-This set includes rules for two variations of playing using the action cards, and all the necessary rules for standard chess.
-This game is great for anyone who might be a little intimidated by learning chess.
+This set includes rules for two variations of playing using the action cards and all the necessary rules for standard chess.
+This game is excellent for anyone who might be a little intimidated by learning chess.

 - ThinkFun Solitaire Chess is another fun game that is a different approach to learning chess for a beginner.
 This game is more of a puzzle game than a chess set, but it is an easy way to help kids learn the rules of chess.
 The game has one set of pieces that lets the player use the movement of chess pieces to clear the entire board.
-There 60 puzzles that include levels for easy, medium and hard.
+There 60 puzzles that include levels for easy, medium, and hard.

 - Super Mario Chess would obviously be a good option for any child who is a Mario fan.
-The set is a little pricey, but it’s a nice set with great reviews so it would be fun if your kids are into Mario and you would like them to learn chess.
+The set is a little pricey, but it’s a nice set with great reviews, so it would be fun if your kids are into Mario, and you would like them to learn chess.

 Teaching Kids Chess Videos